Interference-Aware Opportunistic Random Access in Dense IoT Networks: IA-ORA

 \section{IA-ORA}

-In this section, we describe the entire procedure of our IA-ORA protocol including the selection of system parameters.
-Under the proposed IA-ORA protocol, users opportunistically transmit with a properly selected PHY data rate $R$ if not only the channel gain to the serving AP exceeds a given threshold $\Phi_G$ but also the sum of channel gains to the other APs is below another given threshold $\Phi_I$.
+In this section, we describe the entire procedure of our IA-ORA protocol, which includes how to select system parameters.
+Under the proposed IA-ORA protocol, users opportunistically transmit with a properly selected PHY data rate $R$ if not only the channel gain to the belonging AP exceeds a given threshold $\Phi_G$ but also the sum of channel gains to the other APs is below another given threshold $\Phi_I$.
 One of basic ideas behind our protocol is to share the {\em common} data rate $R$ with all users since it may not be possible to set different $R$'s for all users due to the unexpected amount of inter-cell interference at each AP.
 Compared to the conventional ORA protocols that aim at enhancing the desired signal power by only using $\Phi_G$, in our ultra-dense multi-cell setup, confining the inter-cell interference leakage to a given sufficiently low level is more crucial to achieve the MAC throughput.
-Hence, provided with the channel gains to other-cell APs, we introduce another threshold $\Phi_I$, which is used to control the inter-cell interference leakage by exploiting the opportunism.
-Our IA-ORA protocol operates in a decentralized manner without any additional control signaling from the APs after the initialization phase, and hence fits well into ultra-dense random access networks.
+Hence, provided with the channel gains to other-cell APs, we introduce another threshold $\Phi_I$, which is used to mitigate the inter-cell interference leakage by exploiting the opportunism.
+Our IA-ORA protocol operates in a decentralized fashion without any additional control signaling from the APs after the initialization phase, and hence fits well into ultra-dense random access networks.
 The detailed description of the protocol is elaborated on in the following subsections.